GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

           The dtype of the storage (NumPy dtype or accepted by :code:`np.dtype()`).
 It defaults to :code:`data.dtype`

-    The common keyword-only arguments can also be overriden.
+    The common keyword-only arguments can also be overridden.
 Please see below for their description.

     Note that :code:`shape` is not a parameter and can not be overridden, implying that also the :code:`axes` can not be overridden.